Got a Home to Rent?

 These examples typically require more than routine maintenance and are often the tenant’s responsibility to repair or replace.

-They must leave the home as they found it, cleaned with clean ovens and all appliances etc. The landlord can dispose of any furniture or personal property left, and the tenant can be charged a security deposit.
+Tenants must leave the home in the same clean condition they received it—floors vacuumed, ovens and appliances cleaned, and personal belongings removed.
+The landlord can dispose of any furniture or personal property left behind, and the costs can be deducted from the security deposit.

 Examples of routine maintenance include: